 Any applicant must be headquartered in — and have substantial impact in –the Puget Sound region.

-The Fast Pitch program will have tracks and prizes for four different organization types:
+The Fast Pitch program has tracks and prizes for five different types of organizations:

 All for-profit and hybrid companies must be seed-stage startups, founded in the last three years and actively looking to scale.